stratisproject/BlockchainProgramming/key_generation/key_generation.md

 Even if your attacker knows that your source of entropy is 5 letters, he will need to run Scrypt to check a possibility, which take 5 seconds on my computer.

-The bottom line is: There is nothing paranoid into distrusting a PRNG, and you can mitigate an attack by both adding entropy and also using a KDF.
+The bottom line is: There is nothing paranoid in distrusting a PRNG, and you can mitigate an attack by both adding entropy and also using a KDF.
 Keep in mind that an attacker can decrease entropy by gathering information about you or your system.
 If you use the timestamp as entropy source, then he can decrease the entropy by knowing you generated the key last week, and that you only use your computer between 9am and 6pm.